Patrick Barrington, 11th Viscount Barrington: Career

 After University, "he dabbled in diplomacy for a spell as an honorary attaché at the British Embassy in Berlin; but his unstoppable flow of conversation and untidy appearance did not find favour with the formidable Ambassador, Sir Horace Rumbold."
 He was called to the bar by Inner Temple.

 During the Second World War, from 1940 to 1945, he worked at Bletchley Park decrypting German and Japanese messages.
 He was a member of the Bletchley Park Drama Group.
 After the War, he worked in publishing becoming one of the early partners in Weidenfeld & Nicolson.

 On 4 October 1960, he succeeded his uncle, William Barrington, to the titles of 5th Baron Shute of Becket, co.
 Berks; 11th Viscount Barrington of Ardglass, County Down; and 11th Baron Barrington of Newcastle, County Limerick.

 In his later years, he "became a leading figure in the pro-life movement.
 He was a dedicated opponent of abortion legislation, and drafted the original aims and objects of the Society for the Protection of Unborn Children, of which he was chairman.
-He was also a founding member of the committee of the Human Rights Society, working to ensure that euthanasia did not reach the statue book."
+He was also a founding member of the committee of the Human Rights Society, working to ensure that euthanasia did not reach the statute book."